goldman-gp-ebi/SWAMPy/README.md

 Things to watch out for:

+- If you want to run multiple instances of SWAMPy simultaneously, make sure to use a unique `--TEMP_FOLDER` for each run.
+Otherwise, they will interfere with each other.
+Submitting multiple SLURM or LSF jobs or using SWAMPy in a Snakemake rule are examples of situations where this warning may apply.

 - First and last amplicons get dropped for basically every genome except the Wuhan reference.
 This is because the leftmost primer 1 and rightmost primer 98 basically never match in a genome.
 Also watch out for long runs of N's in the primer sites, if these are there then that amplicon will drop out.